SensorDots/PortMuxRFirmware/README.md

 ## Installation

-For setting up the Arduino environment for development or firmware update, please see https://sensordots.org/portmuxr_arduino To load the latest precompiled hex file without installing the Arduino IDE, use Xloader on Windows (https://www.hobbytronics.co.uk/arduino-xloader) or inotool on Linux (http://inotool.org/).
-Note the bootloader upload baud rate is 57600.
+For setting up the Arduino environment for development or firmware update, please see https://sensordots.org/portmuxr_arduino To load the latest precompiled hex file without installing the Arduino IDE you can use avrdude with the following command (substitute /dev/ttyUSBx with comX under Windows):

-Xloader requires updating of the version of avrdude that is included and the following line added to the devices.txt:

-PortMuxr;m328pb;stk500;57600;
+avrdude -v -p atmega328pb -c arduino -P /dev/ttyUSB0 -b 57600 -D -U flash:w:portmuxr.hex:i

 ## Firmware Versions
 The Port MuxR can be queried for its firmware version with the z serial command.